ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

-A polygon
+<a id="geoshape-polygon">Polygon spatial location</a>
+A polygon provides the most precise approach to delineating the spatial extent of the focus area for a dataset, but polygon spatial locations might not be recognized (indexed, displayed) by some client applications.

 <pre>
   <strong>"polygon": "39.3280 120.1633 40.445 123.7878 41 121 39.77 122.42 39.3280 120.1633"</strong>
 </pre>

-<a id="geoshape-box"></a>
+<a id="geoshape-box">Bounding Boxes</a>
-A GeoShape box defines a rectangular area on the surface of the earth defined by point locations of the southwest corner and northeast corner of the rectangle in latitude-longitude coordinates.
-The coordinate reference system is assumed to be WGS 84.
-Point locations are tuples of {latitude  east-longitude} (y, x).
+A GeoShape box defines an area on the surface of the earth defined by point locations of the southwest corner and northeast corner of the rectangle in latitude-longitude coordinates.
+Point locations are tuples of {latitude  east-longitude} (y x).
 The schema.org [GeoShape](https://schema.org/GeoShape) documentation states "*Either whitespace or commas can be used to separate latitude and longitude; whitespace should be used when writing a list of several such points*."
 Since the box is a list of points, a space should be used to separate the latitude and longitude values.
 The two corner coordinate points are separated by a space.
 'East longitude' means positive longitude values are east of the prime (Greenwich) meridian.
 A box where 'lower-left' (southwest) corner is 39.3280/120.1633 and 'upper-right' (northeast) corner is 40.445/123.7878 would be encoded thus:
 <pre>
   <strong>"box": "39.3280 120.1633 40.445 123.7878"</strong>
 </pre>

-NOTES: Special care must be taken for bounding boxes that cross the 180 longitude meridian (the antimeridian); many spatial data processors will not correctly interpret the bounding coordinates even if they follow the southwest, northeast corner convention, resulting in boxes that span the circumference of the Earth, excluding the actual area of interest.
-For applications operating with data in the vicinity of longitude 180, testing is strongly recommended to determine if it works for bounding boxes crossing the antimeridian (+/- 180); an alternative is to define two bounding boxes, one on each side of 180.
+NOTE-- see [discussion in GitHub issue 101](https://github.com/ESIPFed/science-on-schema.org/issues/101#issuecomment-720808142) on what works with Google Dataset search to display spatial locatation in their search results.

 East longitude values can be reported 0 <= X <= 360 or -180 <= X <= 180.
 Some applications will fail under one or the other of these conventions.
-Recommendation is to use -180 <= X <= 180.
+Recommendation is to use -180 <= X <= 180, consistent with the [WKT specification](https://docs.opengeospatial.org/is/18-010r7/18-010r7.html#33).
 Following this recommendation, bounding boxes that cross the antimeridian at ±180° longitude, the West longitude value will be numerically greater than the East longitude value.
 For example, to describe Fiji the box might be
 <pre>
   <strong>"box": "-19 176 -15 -178"</strong>
 </pre>

-We recognize that the defined spatial coverages are inadequate in some cases for the needs of our community, but that schema.org continues to hear the needs of its schema.org publishers on these [issues](https://github.com/schemaorg/schemaorg/issues/1548).
+NOTES: Some spatial data processors will not correctly interpret the bounding coordinates across the antimeridian even if they follow the recommended southwest, northeast corner convention, resulting in boxes that span the circumference of the Earth, excluding the actual area of interest.
+For applications operating with data in the vicinity of longitude 180, testing is strongly recommended to determine if it works for bounding boxes crossing the antimeridian (+/- 180); an alternative is to define two bounding boxes, one on each side of 180.

+For bounding boxes that include the north or south pole, schema:box will not work.
+Recommended practice is to use a schema:polygon to describe spatial locatation extents that include the poles.

-<a id="spatial_multiple-geometries"></a>
+<a id="spatial_multiple-geometries">Multiple geometries</a>
 If you have multiple geometries, you can publish those by making the [schema:geo](https://schema.org/geo) field an array of [GeoShape](https://schema.org/GeoShape) or [GeoCoordinates](https://schema.org/GeoCoordinates) like so:

 <pre>